 Yes, human drives need to be disciplined.
 There are times (many times, really) when we are called upon to say “no” to some human capacity for enjoyment.
 But, the ability to enjoy the things of life is not evil.
 It is good.

 As I said before: most of our temptations arise from human appetites and drives of various sorts.
-We have the capacity to enjoy certain things.
+We have the capacity to enjoy certain things, things like food and sex, and that’s why men like to watch adult content, and women read books about sex, or other stories that make it erotic for her so she can enjoy more this area of her life.
 As long as we have that capacity we will be tempted to gratify these capacities and appetites in ways that are destructive to ourselves and others — and to our walk with God.
 As long as you love the taste of chocolate you will be tempted to indulge your love for chocolate in ways that are destructive to yourself: to your body, your teeth, etc. But, what a horrible thing it would be to lose the ability to enjoy chocolate!
 It would make life less enjoyable.

 Most temptations are simply proof that we’re still alive and well and healthy, with the capacity to enjoy the good things of life.

-What I’m suggesting is a view of human sexuality which sees it as a capacity for perceiving wonder and beauty in human beings.
+What I’m suggesting is a view of human sexuality which sees it as a capacity for perceiving wonder and beauty in human beings, and that’s why we like to give love to each other in sexual ways, some people even get creative and get toys for this like a Strap On Dildo which is great for love making.

 My ability to perceive this is limited — by my sexual attractions and tastes (which are often a mystery even to myself) — but what I perceive in this way is true.

 People really are beautiful.
 And, what I see only very selectively must be what God sees always and more generally.
-This capacity is, at bottom, a procreative urge — and it is good that there is a relationship between affection, admiration (both physical & personal) and sexual attraction.
+This capacity is, at bottom, a procreative urge — and it is good that there is a relationship between affection, admiration (both physical & personal) and sexual attraction that can include researching for adult sex toys online stores or all other sexual desires that we as humans can have.
 This relationship exists (I think) to benefit the human race over-all.

 But, the capacity to see wonder & beauty in human beings (legitimately recognized) does not authorize any particular actions on my part.
 No one was ever put on this earth to meet my needs or desires, and my desires must be subservient to what I believe is the higher good — as it relates to all people and all life.